 Today, there are many different crypto exchanges from which to choose, with each offering a wide range of assets and features.
-We will take a look at the four most popular crypto exchanges and how to start trading on them.
+We will take a look at a few popular crypto exchanges and how to start trading on them.

 Coinbase was founded in 2012 by Brian Armstrong and Fred Ehrsam and has since become a publicly traded company on the Nasdaq and the largest crypto exchange in the United States by trading volume.
 Trading services on Coinbase are available throughout the United States (excluding Hawaii) and over 100 countries around the world.